Vojislav Šešelj: Prison

 However, Šešelj was a free man for barely three weeks.
 In mid-May 1984, Stane Dolanc, the Slovene representative in Yugoslav Presidency and longtime state security chief, gave an interview to TV Belgrade regarding Šešelj's unpublished manuscript, Odgovori na anketu-intervju: Šta da se radi? in which Šešelj calls for "reorganization of the Yugoslav federalism, SFR Yugoslavia with only four constituent republics (Serbia, Macedonia, Croatia and Slovenia), abolishing of the single-party system, and the abolishing of artificial nationalities".

 Two days later, on 15 May 1984, Šešelj was arrested again in Sarajevo.
 Several days after being jailed at Sarajevo's Central Prison, he began a hunger strike, which attracted the attention of the foreign press.
-In jail, he passed the time by reading without devoting much effort to preparing his defense at the impending trial.
+In jail, he passed the time by reading without devoting much effort to preparing his defence at the impending trial.
 A few weeks later, his then wife Vesna Mudreša gave birth to their first child – a boy named Nikola, after Šešelj's father – however, Šešelj refused to end the hunger strike even after being told this.
 Weak, frail, and with rapidly deteriorating overall health, he eventually relented on the last day of the trial, ending the strike after 48 days.

 Several days later, on 9 July 1984, he was given an eight-year sentence.
 The verdict delivered by presiding judge Milorad Potparić concluded that Šešelj "acted from the anarcho-liberal and nationalist platform thereby committing the criminal act of counterrevolutionary endangerment of the social order".
 The single most incriminating piece of evidence cited by the court was the unpublished manuscript that the secret police found in Šešelj's home.
 On appeal, the Supreme Court of SFR Yugoslavia reduced the sentence to six years, then to four, and finally two.